UnionInternationalCheminsdeFer/OSDM/validation-verification.md

 This entity is in charge to **maintain the test sets** needed for a party to test.

 This entity is also authorized to issue a **statement of compliance**.

-## Open tasks

-- Assign entity with the correct skills.
-- Order the entity to set up test sets and test automation.
-This will also imply having mocks.
-- Build a representative test set.
-  - *Proposal*: Every party shares their test set with all the parties.